dubst3pp4/dotvim/README.md

 Guide on building dotvim repository: https://gist.github.com/manasthakur/d4dc9a610884c60d944a4dd97f0b3560

 ## Mission
 Build a configuration for daily editing of JavaScript and PHP files.
-Experimental support for FreePascal and Rust, too.

 At the moment the following features are provided: